Dynamically Generated Gap from Holography: Mottness from a Black Hole

 In this paper, we consider just one form of non-minimal coupling, in which the gauge field couples to spin-$1/2$ fermions through a dipole interaction of the form $F_{ab}\bar\psi \Gamma^{ab}\psi$.
 In fact, we will only consider here the simplest possible setup, in which the fermion propagates in the background of a Reissner-Nordstr\"om (RN) AdS$_{d+1}$ black-hole.
 In this sense, we are employing a bottom-up construction, inspired by generic top-down models.
-It would be interesting to extend our results to other bulk systems, for example those in which superconductivity arises.
+It would be interesting to extend our results to other bulk systems, for example those in which there are also charged scalars which can, in principle, condense and give rise to superconductivity.

 Thus, we consider here the Lagrangian (in $d+1\geq4$ dimensions)

 where $\slashed{D}=e_c^M\G^c\left(\partial_M+\frac{1}{4}\omega_M^{~ab}\G_{ab}-iqA_M\right)$ and $\slashed{F}=\frac{1}{2}\G^{ab} e_a^{M}e_b^{N}F_{MN}$, with $e^M_a$ and $\omega_M^{~ab}$ being the (inverse) vielbein and the spin connection, respectively.